patrickfav/under-the-hood/README.md

 A `PageEntry` must implement the interface with the same name.
 It holds a distinct value, can be refreshed and returns a loggable string.
-The most important part though, is the `ViewTemplate` that defines how this entry is rendered.
+The most important part, though, is the `ViewTemplate` that defines how this entry is rendered.
 The `constructView` and `setContent` are similar to the `onCreateViewHolder` and `onBindViewHolder` in a `RecyclerView`.
 It is important that `ViewTemplate` must return a distinct type as int (values over 65536 are